 At Kaufman Dolowich & Voluck (KDV), we take our role as citizens of the legal community very seriously.
 We are passionate advocates for our clients and dutiful stewards of the law.
 Equally important, we are committed to advancing our clients’ interests and our practice through the hiring, retention and promotion of lawyers and legal professionals from all backgrounds.
 To us, diversity is not an end, it is a means by which to achieve the high standards to which we subscribe.

 Our Diversity and Inclusion Initiatives

 Our efforts to promote diversity and inclusion in all aspects of our practice are led by Partner and Chief Diversity & Inclusion Officer Katherine S. Catlos.
 Based in our San Francisco office, Katherine focuses her practice in the areas of employment and privacy law, and she brings a wealth of professional and personal insights to promoting the benefits of our firm’s diverse workforce, both internally and externally.

 In 2021, KDV achieved the highly coveted Mansfield 4.0 Certification, becoming one of only 118 law firms nationwide to receive this recognition.
 We are participating in the Mansfield Rule 5.0 certification program which includes new goals for 2022 to further enhance diversity among our leadership.
 KDV is one of only 118 firms nationwide to achieve this status.
 Additionally, KDV was one of only 64 law firms to achieve Mansfield 2.0 certification in 2019, and one of only 100 law firms to achieve Mansfield 3.0 in 2020.

-Other examples of our firm’s recent diversity and inclusion initiatives include:
+Other examples of Kaufman Dolowich & Voluck’s recent diversity and inclusion initiatives include: